I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthioctl/ns-bthioctl-_bth_sdp_connect.md

 </td>
 </tr>
 </table>

+`HANDLE_SDP_FIELD_NAME`

 `requestTimeout`

 The timeout, in seconds, for requests to the SDP connection handle that is returned in the
      <b>hConnection</b> member.
 If the request times out, the SDP connection returned in
      <b>hConnection</b> must be closed.
 The values for this field are bound by SDP_REQUEST_TO_MIN and
      SDP_REQUEST_TO_MAX.
 If SDP_REQUEST_TO_DEFAULT is specified, the timeout is 30 seconds.